Arthritis is inflammation of one or more joints. A joint is the area where 2 bones meet. There are more than 100 different types of arthritis.

 Medicines may be prescribed along with lifestyle changes.
 All medicines have some risks.
 You should be closely followed by a doctor when taking arthritis medicines.

 - Acetaminophen (Tylenol) is often the first medicine tried.
-Take up to 4000 mg a day (two arthritis-strength Tylenol every 8 hours).
+Take up to 3,000 mg a day (2 arthritis-strength Tylenol every 8 hours).
 To prevent damage to your liver, do not take more than the recommended dose.
-Since multiple medications are available without a prescription that also contain acetaminophen, you will need to include them in the 4000 mg per day maximum.
+Since multiple medicines are available without a prescription that also contain acetaminophen, you will need to include them in the 3,000 mg per day maximum.
 Also, avoid alcohol when taking acetaminophen.

 - Aspirin, ibuprofen, or naproxen are nonsteroidal anti-inflammatory drugs (NSAIDs) that can relieve arthritis pain.
 However, they can carry risks when used for a long time.
 Possible side effects include heart attack, stroke, stomach ulcers, bleeding from the digestive tract, and kidney damage.